AdobeDocs/experience-platform.fr-FR/help/catalog/home.md

 ---

-# [!DNL Catalog Service] aperçu
+# [!DNL Catalog Service]aperçu

 [!DNL Catalog Service] est le système d’enregistrement de l’emplacement et de la lignée des données dans Adobe Experience Platform.
 While all data that is ingested into [!DNL Experience Platform] is stored in the [!DNL Data Lake] as files and directories, [!DNL Catalog] holds the metadata and description of those files and directories for lookup and monitoring purposes.

-Simply put, [!DNL Catalog] acts as a metadata store or &quot;[!UICONTROL catalog]&quot; where you can find information about your data within [!DNL Experience Platform].
+Simply put, [!DNL Catalog] acts as a metadata store or &quot;catalog&quot; where you can find information about your data within [!DNL Experience Platform].
 You can use [!DNL Catalog] to answer the following questions:

 * Où se trouvent mes données ?
 * À quel stade de traitement ces données sont-elles arrivées ?